uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 Let's set the **project home** too: `Project > Properties > General` and set `Project home` to the same folder.
 This is where we can also give the project a title.

+Let's also add an OpenStreetMap basemap to locate ourselves on the globe: `Browser panel > XYZ Tiles > OpenStreetMap`

 ## Get some data

 We are using a Digital Elevation Model (DEM) sourced from the USGS website.